PM-Notes/Prince2/README.md

 Time flows in one direction, either from top to bottom or left to right.

-# Management Stages
-Initiation
-Rest of the project
+# 7 Planning Steps
+S3-3P6